 Citizens of the European Union

-Citizens of countries outside the EU
+Citizens of third countries

-1. Receiving a job offer from an employer registered in Slovenia.
+- A job offer from an employer registered in Slovenia.

 Special categories

-The types of work visas in Slovenia
+Types of work visas in Slovenia

-Long-term visa is intended for those who plan to stay in Slovenia for more than 90 days.
-This visa is required for a single residence and work permit if the foreigner intends to work in the country.
+Long-term National Visa (Type D) | Intended for those planning to stay in Slovenia for more than 90 days.
+This visa allows for a single residence and work permit when a foreigner intends to work in the country. |

-This permit allows foreigners to reside and work in Slovenia.
-The single permit is issued on the basis of an employment contract with an employer in Slovenia and can be issued either initially or renewed if necessary.
+Single Residence and Work Permit | Grants permission to live and work in Slovenia.
+It is issued based on an employment contract with a Slovenian employer and can be issued ab initio or renewed upon expiration. |

-The EU Blue Card is a permit for highly qualified professionals from outside the EU who wish to work in Slovenia.
-In order to obtain the Blue Card, the candidate must have a university degree and a job offer with a salary that is above the national average by a certain percentage.
+The EU Blue Card | A residence permit for third-country highly qualified individuals wishing to work in Slovenia.
+Candidates must have a university degree and a job offer with a salary above a certain percentage of the average national salary. |

 Special categories of work visas